-In his spare time, Blake runs his Blake Richter Productions business which specializes in video production, audio engineering, photography, and music composition.
+In his spare time, Blake runs his Blake Richter Productions business which specializes in video production, audio engineering, and music composition.
 Blake uses his passion for videography to create fun, engaging videos for his students and the school district.
 His videos have most recently received awards including the 2019 Missouri Schoolwide Positive Behavior Support Video of the Year, 2017 National PBIS Film of the Year, and have been recognized by The Tonight Show Starring Jimmy Fallon.

 Blake lives in Nixa with his wife, Kaitlyn.
 He counts it a privilege to teach in the district that helped him become the person he is today.
 He is thankful for the opportunity to have a lasting impact on students' lives through joining together in music making.